Disney Throwback

 Pleasure Island was a star in its own right for almost 20 years.
 Initially created to keep guests on Disney property, Pleasure Island became a nightlife hotspot for guests and Orlando locals alike!
 Between the nightly New Years Eve parties and iconic nightclub offerings, Pleasure Island was the place to be for a party any night of the week.

-More on Kait Around The Kingdom: My Top Five: Epcot
+More on Kait Around The Kingdom: Opening Day at Disneyland

 Image: Flickr